 “Surprised by Richardson: C. S. Lewis, Jonathan Richardson, and Their Comparative Influence on Stanley Fish’s Surprised by Sin: The Reader in ‘Paradise Lost.’”
 Appositions: Studies in Renaissance/Early Modern Literature and Culture 5 (2012).
 28 paragraphs.

 “The Homosexual Temptation of the Son in Milton’s Paradise Regained: The Historical Background Reconsidered.
 A Reply to John T. Shawcross and Claude J. Summers.”
-Connotations: A Journal of Scholarly Debate 21.2-3 (2012): 272-77.
+Connotations: A Journal for Critical Debate 21.2-3 (2012): 272-77.

 “Confessions of a Milton Bibliographer: Reflections on the Past, Ruminations on the Present, and Hopes for the Future of Milton Bibliography.”
 Appositions: Studies in Renaissance/Early Modern Literature and Culture 4 (2011).
 26 paragraphs.